An Aesthetic Realism Manifesto about Education

 WE, ALL FOR EDUCATION, are Aesthetic Realism consultants who teach teachers.
 In this Manifesto we state what we have seen to be true about all education, past, present, and future—and what educators need desperately to know now.
 It is what we have learned from Eli Siegel, the founder of Aesthetic Realism.

-Aesthetic Realism is a true description of the mind of man and of his relation to the world and all that is in it.
+Aesthetic Realism is a true description of the human mind and of one’s relation to the world and all that is in it.
 We have seen, through careful looking, that Eli Siegel was the greatest and kindest educator in history.
 We are grateful to him: he changed our lives and made us able to meet the hopes of students.
 What Mr. Siegel taught can give every person a mind that can learn with pleasure.
 It is the birthright of every child to know Aesthetic Realism, and of every teacher to study it.

 The writing of this Manifesto began in a class for Aesthetic Realism consultants and associates, Tuesday, August 26, 1986, conducted by the Chairman of Education, Ellen Reiss, at the Aesthetic Realism Foundation in New York City, with about one hundred persons attending.